Ontario

 Prickly-ash and the true Ash trees, Fraxinus spp., [frêne]

-also have pinnately compound leaves with smooth margins on their leaflets,
+also have pinnately compound leaves with smooth margins on their

-smaller ones at the bases of some of the leaflets, and the true Ash
+branches and smaller ones at the bases of some of the leaflets,

-trees have their compound leaves in opposite pairs along the branches.
+and the true Ash trees have their compound leaves in opposite pairs

-branches (hence its common name), sharply and coarsely toothed leaflets
+shrub with velvety-hairy branches (hence its common name), sharply

-in pinnately compound leaves that turn vivid red in fall, and cone-shaped
+turn vivid red in fall, and cone-shaped clusters of red fruits is

 Related Links